darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/2-Rekognition/README.md

 ```

 ## Completion
-You have successfully created a Rekognition collection and will use it in following modules to verify incoming faces from Deeplens.
+You have successfully created a Rekognition collection, stored faces in the collection and searched for faces by providing image from S3 bucket.
+You will use this collection in next modules to verify incoming faces from Deeplens.
 In the next [Approval Workflow](../3-Approval Workflow), you will learn how to build an approval workflow before sending incoming image from Deeplens to Rekognition collection.